3385 Failure to Perform Required Action | SNAP

 The failure to perform a required action due to TANF non-compliance does not last for more than one year.

-Follow the steps below to prevent an increase in FS if the individual failed to comply with TANF work requirements:
+Follow the steps below to prevent an increase in SNAP if the individual failed to comply with TANF work requirements:

 Step 1 |